 It seems that “Pro” will go down as the 2016 buzzword for prosumer products, or in the Mavic’s case, wannabe prosumer products.
 Late 2016 saw the introduction of two new “Pro” drones from DJI – the Mavic Pro and the Phantom 4 Pro.
 Since I was in the market for a backup drone for the business, I bought both.
 I now have all three drones listed in the title of this blog post, so lemme share my thoughts on each:

-Before I begin, yeah these are all DJI drones and yeah, I was the guy who said I’d never own a DJI drone two years ago.
+Before I begin, yeah these are all DJI drones and yeah, I was the guy who said I’d never own a DJI drone.
 DJI customer service of “so sorry your drone flew away; please buy another” has always rankled me as hugely inappropriate and insensitive.
-And yes, the level of trust I have with each successive drone firmware upgrade is minimal.
+And yes, the level of trust I have with each successive DJI firmware upgrade is minimal.
 However, a great analogy I heard was that DJI is like the Empire of the drone world where 3DR (R.I.P.) and Yuneec are the Rebel Alliance.
 Aerial photographer Parker Gyokeres put it best though, when responding to this Star Wars analogy of DJI said, “Say what you will about the Empire, they do build a hell of a Death Star.”
 DJI does indeed make a hell of a drone.

 The Mavic Pro